 Phase 2 (Selection of project bearers/preparation): After the application deadline, the ENCC advising team will give project leaders feedback on their process.
 Selected candidates have about 2 months to flesh out their projects before the 2-day intensive mentoring/consultancy retreat.
 Shortly after selection announcement, a brief virtual session with experts will help them structure their project, identify its strengths and weaknesses, and figure out what further development is necessary.

-Phase 3 (Consultancy retreat): Selected project bearers MUST arrive, in person (no virtual attendance is allowed), with a detailed draft of project content, timeline and objectives, confirmed partners and a budget for this 2-day consultancy retreat.
+Phase 3 (Consultancy retreat): Selected project bearers arrive with a detailed draft of project content, timeline and objectives, confirmed partners and a budget for this 3-day consultancy retreat.

 Phase 4: (Project development): Project bearers have 1-2 months to identify what type of funding they want to apply for and 5 to 9 months, depending on the type of project, for further project development.
 During this phase, they are in contact with the same experts as during the consultancy retreat.
 A 1-hour virtual meeting will help them get final feedback about their project.
 This phase will allow project bearers to be prepared for writing and submitting their application.

-Phase 5 (Evaluation): Participants will evaluate the consultancy at the end of the 2-day retreat, and the whole process after submitting their final application.
+Phase 5 (Evaluation): Participants will evaluate the consultancy at the end of the 3-day retreat, and the whole process after submitting their final application.

 Who may apply ?